lizzythomson/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Both sessions and JWT are ways to share security info between the client and the server.
+JWT has three parts a header(with two claims), a payload, and a signature.
+If the information is changed in any way the signature no longer matches correctly.
+Unlike JWT, sessions are stored on the server, so that the server can keep track of different user requests.
+Sessions can be deleted if a hacker got the session, however, JWT cannot be deleted individually (the signature would have to be changed which would effect all users).

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+bcrypt.js allows us to hash a password word and also salt is added into the hash (both manually and automatically).
+It also allows you to have accumulative hasing rounds.
+This allows the hash to be very secure by preventing brute-forcing.

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests test the individual unit in isolation.
+Integration tests ensure that multiple units are working together correctly.
+End-to-end tests test the entire application from beginning to end.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+Test Driven Development means that you write tests before you create code ensuring that your code is organized and well thought out.

+1. Write the simplest test that will fail
+2. Write the least amount of code to pass
+3. Refactor the code by making it "pretty" and easy to read